krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 AWS Global Accelerator __improves performance__ for a wide range of applications over TCP or UDP by proxying packets at the edge to applications running in one or more AWS Regions.
 Global Accelerator is a __good fit for non-HTTP use cases__, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.

 ![ Global Accelerator ](./images/global_accelerator.jpg)

+AWS Global Accelerator creates two IPv4 static IPs when you create an accelerator by default.
+You can also request one additional IP in the case of needing an extra one for specific use cases like advanced routing or increasing availability and redundancy.

 ### Auto scaling vs ELB